gregorianrants/composed-robot/README.md

 ## Introduction
 This is the main software repository for the pictured robot.
 Much of the codebase that this robot uses has been split out into reusable packages that can be used in other projects.
 This codebase composes these packages and adds to them to give the robot complex higher-level behaviours.

+If you just want to see the robot in action there are some videos at the [bottom of the page](#id1)

 <img src="robot.jpg" alt='the robot' width='400px'/>